bigbyrus/fridge-project/README.md

 # Smart Fridge Face & Item Recognition System

 This project implements a **smart fridge** system that uses facial recognition and image capture to identify users, and keep track of their groceries.
-It integrates a Raspberry Pi, ESP32 camera module, DLIB face recognition, OpenCV image processing, and a Flask web server.
+It integrates a Raspberry Pi, ESP32 camera module, DLIB facial recognition, OpenCV image processing, and a Flask web server.

 ## Features

-- **Face recognition** using DLIB
+- **Facial recognition** using DLIB
-- **ESP32 camera** via serial communication
+- **ESP32 camera** captures photos and sends to RaspberryPi
 - **Flask web server** for user interface and image serving
 - **Automated image capture** triggered over serial (`"Take_Photo"` command)
-- **Threaded serial listener** for non-blocking trigger detection
 - **User-specific image storage** with timestamped file names

 ---